chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [Quantized Side Tuning: Fast and Memory-Efficient Tuning of Quantized Large Language Models](https://arxiv.org/abs/2401.07159): consider the memory consumption in fine-tuning
 - [ ] [Get More with LESS: Synthesizing Recurrence with KV Cache Compression for Efficient LLM Inference](https://arxiv.org/abs/2402.09398)
 - [ ] [Dynamic Memory Compression: Retrofitting LLMs for Accelerated Inference](https://arxiv.org/abs/2403.09636): compress KV Cache
+- [ ] [LLM as a System Service on Mobile Devices](https://arxiv.org/abs/2403.11805): LLM as a service on Mobile devices
+- [ ] [DistMind: Efficient Resource Disaggregation for Deep Learning Workloads](https://ieeexplore.ieee.org/abstract/document/10414009): by Xin JIN, accepted by ToN'Jan24

 ### Inference on hardware: GPUs, CPUs or based on SSD